Workshop Recordings and Feedback

 Supporting a price on carbon could save OPPD and their customers many millions of dollars every year.
 OPPD's board and staff endorsement of this bill will help Senators Fischer and Sasse, and Representatives Bacon, Fortenberry and Smith to support this legislation.

-Mark Welsch over 2 years ago
+Mark Welsch almost 3 years ago

 Thank you for promoting the efficient use of electricity.
 Please widen your perspective to include more than each customer's monthly electric bill.
 In addition to telling customers how to reduce air leakage through the building envelope, tell them how to do so without causing excessive indoor air pollution.
 Example: Promote the renovation of existing homes, and construction of new homes, that have much better indoor air quality and lower utility bills.
 A home buyer that obtains a 30-year mortgage at 3%, could invest up to $23,000 more for a home for each $100 reduction in utility bills without increasing the total monthly sum of mortgage and utility payments.
 Upgrading homes and other buildings will help to reduce emissions of carbon dioxide and the toxic pollutants that are damaging the brains and bodies of OPPD's customers-owners.
 Evidence from Harvard University, MIT, EPA, American Lung Association, etc. is available on request.

-Jon over 2 years ago
+Jon almost 3 years ago

 Like many others, I thank you for your decarbonization efforts to date, and for planning the workshop series to gather public input.
 While public comment is still accepted, I ask that you continue consideration of a net-zero target of 2035, especially considering the reported 1% increase in costs over a 2050 timeline.
 I appreciate the logistical challenge of accelerated decarbonization, but as a ratepayer and as a parent who hopes my children grow up and stay in Omaha, believe the effort to be most worthwhile.

-kmfitzgerald over 2 years ago
+kmfitzgerald almost 3 years ago

 Thank you OPPD!
 Your dedication to a transparent and thoughtful approach to exploring the decarbonization process was much appreciated.
 I understand how you came to the 2050 commendable net zero goal, however, a few things have become apparent.
 The analysis from E3 indicated that the cost to decarbonize by 2035 is relatively small and that there is value in decarbonizing more quickly than 2050.
 Also your recently approved 2.5% average rate is considered a moderate increase to cover rising material costs and labor.
 Also from your recent decarbonization analysis, indications showed that a 1% yearly increase to address the climate crisis would also be considered moderate and well worth the expense especially since OPPD could support a carbon fee and dividend which would help protect their lower income consumers.

-S. Lehr over 2 years ago
+S. Lehr almost 3 years ago

 Thank you OPPD for your commitment to planning for a pathway to decarbonize and for sharing your process with us in very well thought out and explained workshops.
 I am encouraged with the results.
 While the plan currently calls for decarbonization by 2050, I urge you to consider a decarbonization target of 2035.
 Supporting a price on carbon would spur the innovation needed to get to that target.

-jglazer over 2 years ago
+jglazer almost 3 years ago

 I am grateful to OPPD for the workshops, and for all the efforts to engage and inform the public about the critical and necessary pathway to decarbonization.
 While the 2050 goal is commendable, I strongly urge you to consider a goal of 2035.
 The sooner we can reach the goal the better it will be for the health and well-being of Nebraskans, as well as businesses and agriculture.
 From a financial standpoint, I understand the cost of decarbonizing by 2035 rather than 2050 is relatively small, so there is no logical reason to wait.
 Let's do this!!

-ptz over 2 years ago
+ptz almost 3 years ago

 Thank you OPPD for stepping up and paving a pathway to decarbonization.
 Today's changing weather patterns in the Midwest and Great Plains are influencing the pervasiveness of outdoor air pollutants such as ozone and fine particulate matter.
 These pollutants are a public health factor, as they negatively impact our respiratory systems.
 This is especially worrisome for Nebraska, which has higher death rates from asthma than most states.
 Your commitment to net-zero decarbonization will be a big step toward cleaner air for your customers.

-Tracy Stanko over 2 years ago
+Tracy Stanko almost 3 years ago

 Thank you for engaging the public on OPPD's Final Results workshop for the Decarbonization Study!
 I heard from the E3 consultant that the incremental cost of decarbonizing by 2035 instead of 2050 is "relatively moderate" and that "value comes from accelerating carbon emissions reduction".
 In my view, the incremental cost is unexpectedly small, which is really good.
 And the value I see from accelerating carbon emissions reductions is the fact that an additional 15 years of emissions would be avoided.
 What flooding or storm damage or even deaths could that avoid?